martinrybak/futuristic/README.md

 }
 ```

-The optional `onError` callback can be used to handle the error event, such as displaying an alert dialog or performing navigation.
+The optional `onError` callback can be used to handle the error event, such as displaying an alert dialog or sending to a logging provider.
 It can be used in place of or together with the `errorBuilder`.
 A `retry` function is provided as a parameter that can be called to "retry" the `Future`.

 The optional `onData` callback can be used to handle a successful result, such as displaying an alert dialog or performing navigation.
 This can be used in place of or together with the `dataBuilder`.